Burlington South (provincial electoral district)

-Burlington South was the name of a provincial electoral district in Ontario, Canada.
+Burlington South was a provincial electoral district in Ontario, Canada.
 It was abolished prior to the 1999 election into Burlington and Ancaster—Dundas—Flamborough—Aldershot.
-For the 1987, 1990 and 1995 provincial elections it consisted of the City of Burlington south of the Queen Elizabeth Way and Highway 403, except the southeastern corner: east of Appleby Line and south of New Street.
+For the 1987, 1990, and 1995 provincial elections it consisted of the city of Burlington south of the Queen Elizabeth Way and Highway 403, except the southeastern corner: east of Appleby Line and south of New Street.